ndk1996/LanguageRemote/README.md

 # LanguageRemote
-This this a method to update your localization in remotely way
+This a method to update your localization in remotely way